Green, brown and even yellow are okay for baby’s poops, but grey – even if the stools are only part grey and part green, means big trouble.

-“Pale, clay-colored, grey or grey green stools in an infant mean LIVER problem!” warns Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and most recently Chief of Staff at CHOC Children’s at Mission Hospital.
+“Pale, clay-colored, grey or grey green stools in an infant mean LIVER problem!” warns Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and is with CHOC Children’s at Mission Hospital.

 “An infant with grey green stools might be a cause for concern,” continues Dr. Winkelmann.

 “Babies born with biliary atresia, a condition in which there is a blockage or absence of biliary ducts, the bile cannot reach the small intestine during digestion.
 Bile is what gives stool its brown color.”

 There are other conditions that can cause a baby’s poops to come out grey or predominantly grey mixed with brown, tan or green.